 One trading platform that offers this feature is MetaTrader4.
 If you wish to find a bat pattern strategy on an online service, you can also use TradingView, for that matter.

-Note that TradingView does not offer a bat pattern drawing tool; however, you can use its XABCD drawing tool and change the ratios to be matched to the bat pattern.
+Note that TradingView does not offer a bat pattern drawing tool; however, you can use its XABCD drawing tool and change the ratios to match the bat pattern.

 Taking the above into account, let’s see an example of the bat pattern on a price chart.